andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 reflected, “It took a while to say yes – and the night before I didn’t sleep at all...
 But then after I finished the scene, I felt empowered.”

-For us, we felt empowered because we had the privilege to participate in such a wonderfully provocative work of art.
-Furthermore, Mark created a safe space that carried through from the audition all the way to the final performance that emphasized comfort and acceptance.
-Alyce said she felt comfortable with the nudity because "Mark is a magnetic spirit and the whole piece is *intentional*."
+For us, we felt empowered with the privilege to participate in this wonderfully provocative work of art.
+Provocative but not gratuitous.
+Provocative but not **obscene**.
+Provocative but, as Alyce said, *intentional*.
+The mastery with which Mark crafted the piece captivated us and made us feel like we were a part of something meaningful.
+Furthermore, Mark cultivated a safe space that emphasized positivity, professionalism, and acceptance.

 Reflecting on our first nude rehearsal, Cate explained, "that was the day I was like 'ok this is going to be fine,' because everybody